Florida Events for March and April 2023

 Web: clewistonsugarfestival.com

 IMMOKALEE CATTLE DRIVE & JAMBOREE – It’s not often you see a cattle drive down a city’s main street these days, but here is your chance.
-It’s an all-day event that captures Immokalee’s cattle past, present and future.
-The Jamboree part of the festivities has food, drink, craft vendors, music, horse dancing and alligator wrestling.
+It’s an all-day event that captures Immokalee’s cattle culture: past, present and future.
+The Jamboree part of the festivities has food, drink and craft vendors, music, horse dancing, story-telling, roping and whip cracking demonstrations and the Kids’ Korral that has a petting zoo, games and crafts.

 Where: Main Street and the Roberts Ranch, Immokalee

-SAVOR THE AVENUE – In its 14th year, this yearly Delray Beach tradition is known for its 5-block, 1300-foot long table that seats 1,000 people.
+SAVOR THE AVENUE – This yearly Delray Beach tradition is known for the 5-block, 1300-foot long table that seats 1,000 people.
 They will enjoy a four-course meal provided by 12 different restaurants.
 Tip: If you want to be part of the long-table dining experience, try to register as soon as you see this.
 Reservations started on Feb.
 1 and the event usually sells out quickly.
 Even if you get shut out for that, you can still enjoy dining at one of the participating restaurants or other fine eateries in the downtown area.

 Where: Along East Atlantic Avenue, Delray Beach